denn1s/apple-and-lily/Ch. 2 - Karin.md

 Then I practically ran the few steps needed to reach the kitchen by the entrance, putting as much distance between us as possible in this tiny room.
 Well, more than a kitchen, it was really just a glorified counter with a mini-fridge and a sink, but right now it felt like a fortress.

 Okay.
-First things first, drinks.
+First things first: drinks.
 What do you even serve someone like her?
 She looks like she exclusively drinks mineral water imported from some secret mountain spring in Switzerland.

 Tea?
-That's what fancy girl always drink in manwha.
-I might have some green tea bags somewhere, though it's probably not fancy enough.
-She's probably used to Earl Grey or some other high-class tea I can't even pronounce.
+That's what fancy girls always drink in manhwa.
+I might have some green tea bags somewhere; surely she's used to Earl Grey or some other high-class tea I can't even pronounce.
 Well, green tea is all I've got, and beggars can't be choosers.

+Okay.
+First things first: drinks.
+What do you even serve someone like her?
+She looks like she exclusively drinks mineral water imported from some secret mountain spring in Switzerland.

+Tea?
+That's what fancy girls always drink in manhwa.
+I might have some green tea bags somewhere...
+Well, she's surely used to Earl Grey or some other high-class tea I can't even pronounce.
+Whatever, green tea is all I've got, and beggars can't be choosers.

 I filled the electric kettle and flipped the switch.
 Its soft hum was a welcome noise in the suffocating silence.
 I leaned against the counter, took a deep breath, and tried to force my brain to work.

 Alright.
-She definitely is in some of my lectures, I think I have seen her before.
-But it was more like spotting a celebrity from across a crowded room.
-You notice them, maybe even admire from a distance, but the idea of actually approaching them never even crosses your mind.
-Not that I've ever met a celebrity.
-But the point is she's so far removed from a social outcast like me that we might as well be different species.
-I'd never even considered the possibility of talking to her.
+I think I've seen her before, maybe in some of my lectures.
+But seeing her was always more like spotting a celebrity from across a crowded room.
+You notice them, maybe even admire them from a distance, but the idea of actually talking to them doesn't even cross your mind.
+Not that I've ever met a celebrity, but you get the point.

+The fact is, she's so far removed from a social outcast like me that we might as well be different species.
+I'd never even considered the possibility of us having a conversation.

 So, what was actually going on here?